AlanBarber/CodeKatas/README.md

     A look and say sequence is sequence of integers where the next sequence is formed by counting the number of grouped digits in the previous sequence.

+    Example sequence:
-    For example, starting at "1" you read as "one number 1" and write it as "11".
-"11" is read as "two number 1s" and written as "21".
-"21" is read as "one number 2 and one number 1" and written as "1211".
+    * Starting at "1" you read as "one number 1" and write it as "11".
+    * "11" is read as "two number 1s" and written as "21".
+    * "21" is read as "one number 2 and one number 1" and written as "1211".

  1. Mortgage Calculator - Part 1